umitdogu/ssh-select/README.md

 ```

 ## Usage
+To use the tool  set your configuration file(s)
+`confFiles="/home/user/.ssh/conf.d/*" `

-To use the tool, simply run the script in a terminal:
+and then simply run the script in a terminal:

   `./ssh-select.sh`